miquelis/docker-python-minify/README.md

 # docker-python-minify

-Docker criado com o python 3.8.13 e o minify
+Docker built with python 3.8.13 and minify